Fanchudi/ExpressJS_Portfolio/README.md

-# Create a web App using ExpressJS and NodeJS
+# Create a Web App using ExpressJS and NodeJS

-This is an assignment project to create a webApp using ExpressJS and Node.js, it includes serveral pages, and credential areas for logined users, and it will be deployed to a could server whose IP is 137.220.54.112, so you can see the demo from 137.220.54.112:3000.
+This is an assignment project to create a webApp using ExpressJS and Node.js, it includes serveral pages, and credential areas for logined users, and it will be deployed to a could server whose IP is 137.220.54.112, so you can see the demo from http://137.220.54.112:3000.

 ## Requirements: